globalconceptsmediallc-oss/gcm-operating-system-app/docs/START_HERE.md

 Only the Business Record Builder may create or update the Business Record.

+Workers contribute evidence.

+The Business Record Builder standardizes and merges that evidence into a single Business Record.

 Consulting Intelligence is generated from the Business Record.

 The dashboard displays Consulting Intelligence.